Amazing Patent Searching Techniques and Tools

 What is a Prior Art?

-Prior art search refers to the process of finding relevant literature (called as a prior art) that is available in public domain before a particular date.
+Prior art search refers to the process of finding relevant literature (called prior art) that is available in the public domain before a particular date.
 While conducting a search the main focus of the researcher is to locate the closest possible prior art related to a particular invention or idea.
-Thus, prior art is simply an evidence or proof for existence of a technology-related inventive concept, available publicly.
-The exact application, meaning and concerned date of the prior art is bounded by various national patent laws.
-The most common sources of prior art are granted patents, published patent applications and non-patent literature (NPL) such as any published journals, product specifications, whitepapers, books, academic research papers, internet publications etc. Prior art also includes any documentation of the product, its evidence of sale or public use.
+Thus, the prior art is simply a piece of evidence or proof for the existence of a technology-related inventive concept, available publicly.
+The exact application, meaning, and concerned date of the prior art are bound by various national patent laws.
+The most common sources of the prior art are granted patents, published patent applications, and non-patent literature (NPL) such as any published journals, product specifications, whitepapers, books, academic research papers, internet publications, etc. The prior art also includes any documentation of the product, its evidence of sale, or public use.
 You can also conduct the search yourself only if you know the Different Steps in a Prior Art Search.

 Databases for Patent Search